In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 And yet it changes everything in my eyes.

-Another detail, but not the least, this shade is more likely to suit a fair-skinned brunette (like me) in winter. three camel coats of three different shades, from the most yellow to the most brown
+Another detail, but not the least, this shade is more likely to suit a light-skinned brunette (like me) in winter. three camel coats of three different shades, from the most yellow to the most brown

-The Yak coat that we offered in 2020, made in knit, had a very pretty shade halfway between greige and taupe.
+The Yak coat we offered in 2020, made in knit, had a very pretty shade halfway between greige and taupe.

 3. Camel or not camel?